Practical-DEI/collaborate/_posts/2021-11-15-Diversity-Equity-Inclusion-Hackathon.markdown

 There was another [DEI hackathon from GoCo](https://www.goco.io/blog/diversity-equity-inclusion-hackathon/) that looked interesting, but I didn't see any followups (it was supposed to have been organised in May 2021).

 Any suggestions?
-Why not drop them in the [issues area](https://github.com/Practical-DEI/collaborate/issues) or you could [contact me via LinkedIn](https://au.linkedin.com/in/rowlandm-gaicd)
+Why not drop them in the [issues area](https://github.com/Practical-DEI/collaborate/issues), [have a look at my original post](https://www.rowlandm.com/2021/11/02/dei-hack/), or you could [contact me via LinkedIn](https://au.linkedin.com/in/rowlandm-gaicd)